GHDDI-AILab/Targeting2019-nCoV/README.md

 For any discussion please post them at the `issue` section of this repo.
 You're welcome to join our discussion for any scientific subject, feature request and bug report.

 ## A Short Tutorial for Content Contributor
 You're also welcome to contribute content for this community info sharing portal.
-To minimise the cost for layout formatting from our contributors, we use Markdown format to publish our contents
+To minimize the cost for layout formatting from our contributors, we use the Markdown format to publish our content.

 ### Contribute Content
 Write your contents in markdown format and save them in `/docs` folder, with file extention **.md**